Identifying the Periodicity of Information in Natural Language: Result: Identified Periods of Information

 \section{Result: Identified Periods of Information}

-\subsection{Proportions of periodic documents}
+\subsection{Proportions of Periodic Documents}

-Applying \texttt{APS} on a text corpus, indicated by $\Sigma$, would partition it into three subsets: $P_1$, the set of documents that contains at least one hint (not necessarily valid); $P_2$, the set of documents that contain at least one valid period; and lastly, $\Sigma-P_2$, the remaining set containing no hints or periods (see \Cref{fig:dataset_partition}).
+Applying \texttt{APS} on a text corpus, indicated by $\Sigma$, would partition it into three subsets: $P_1$, the set of documents that contain at least one period hint (not necessarily a valid period); $P_2$, the set of documents that contain at least one valid period; and $\Sigma-P_1$, the remaining set containing no period hints or valid periods (see \Cref{fig:dataset_partition}).

-Across the corpora examined, we consistently find that \textbf{a non-negligible proportion of texts exhibit strong periodicity of information}.
-The counts of documents $|\Sigma|$, $|P_1|$ and $|P_2|$, and the proportions $\sfrac{|P_1|}{|\Sigma|}$, $\sfrac{|P_2|}{|P_1|}$ and $\sfrac{|P_2|}{|\Sigma|}$ are shown in \Cref{tab:hints_valid_ratios}. $P_2$ are the most strictly periodic documents, whose proportion $\sfrac{|P_2|}{|\Sigma|}$ reaches above 5\% for all corpora. $P_1$ is the quasi-periodic set, and its odds $\sfrac{|P_1|}{|\Sigma|}$ is significantly higher, reaching about 15\% on average.
-The relatively high ratio of $\sfrac{|P_2|}{|P_1|}$ (about 66\%) indicates that once a hint is detected by \textsc{GetPeriodHints} (step 1), it has a large chance to pass \textsc{ACFFiltering} (step 2).
+Across the corpora examined, we consistently find that \textbf{a non-negligible proportion of texts exhibit strong periodicity of information}. \Cref{tab:hints_valid_ratios} shows the counts of documents $|\Sigma|$, $|P_1|$ and $|P_2|$, and the proportions $\sfrac{|P_1|}{|\Sigma|}$, $\sfrac{|P_2|}{|P_1|}$ and $\sfrac{|P_2|}{|\Sigma|}$. $P_2$ are the most strictly periodic documents, whose proportion $\sfrac{|P_2|}{|\Sigma|}$ reaches above 5\% for all corpora. $P_1$ is the quasi-periodic set, and its odds $\sfrac{|P_1|}{|\Sigma|}$ is significantly higher, reaching about $15\%$ on average.
+The relatively high ratio of $\sfrac{|P_2|}{|P_1|}$ (about $66\%$) indicates that once a hint is detected by \textsc{GetPeriodHints} (Step~1), it has a large chance to pass \textsc{ACFFiltering} (Step~2).

 All three ratios are higher in Chinese corpora than in English.
-The exceptionally high values of GCDT against the rest also suggests that text genre is an important factor affecting periodicity -- GCDT contains five genres of formal texts, while WSJ, Brown, and CTB are solely collected from news articles.
-We will leave the comprehensive examination on how text genre (such as the dimensions of verse vs. prose, oral vs. written, etc.) influence the periodicity of information as future work.
+The exceptionally high values of GCDT against the rest also suggests that text genre is an important factor affecting periodicity -- GCDT contains five genres of formal texts (academic articles, biographies (bio), interview conversations, news, and how-to guides (whow)), while WSJ, Brown, and CTB are solely collected from news articles.
+We will leave the comprehensive examination on how text genre (such as the dimensions of verse vs. prose, oral vs. written, etc.) influences the periodicity of information as future work.

-\subsection{Comparing \texttt{APS} periods with linguistic structural units}
+\subsection{Comparing \texttt{APS} Periods With Linguistic Structural Units}